Teenager arrested as boy, 14, dies after stabbing in Manchester | ITV News

 The boy who has been arrested is in police custody for further questioning.

-Detective Superintendent Phil Key said: “Firstly, I would like to share my deepest condolences with the family at this unbelievably difficult time.
+Detective Superintendent Phil Key, of Greater Manchester Police, said: “Firstly, I would like to share my deepest condolences with the family at this unbelievably difficult time.

 “A Section 60 authority has been put in place which will run for 24 hours and finish at 8.26pm this evening, we have taken this course of action to keep the public who live and work within the vicinity of the incident safe.